Last Updated on July 4, 2020 by Editorial Team

-Mary Tyler Moore was the name of 70’s.
+Mary Tyler Moore was the name of the ’70s.
 Having achieved fame from hit sitcoms, The Mary Tyler Moore Show and The Dick Van Dyke Show, and scoring six Emmy awards during an acting career, she was an American icon and served as an inspiration for many younger actresses, professional women, and feminists.
 However, Things weren’t that great in the beginning.
 She faced lifelong challenges that have impacted her personally and professionally.

 In an interview recorded in 2013, she told about her lifelong struggle with numbers.
 It wasn’t until she was in her 50s that Moore discovered the cause: dyscalculia.
 She claimed that Maths played a great role in her life for shaping her career.

 In her childhood years, she was mostly bullied for being a slow learner.
-She had tough time paying attention in class and keeping her learning pace with other kids.
-While in elementary school, her parents moved to California from New York, where she was held back a grade due to her poor academics.
+She had a tough time paying attention in class and keeping her learning pace with other kids.
+While in elementary school, her parents moved to California from New York, where she has held back a grade due to her poor academics.